vaibhav-gopal/vaibhav-gopal/README.md

 </div>

 - hey, my name is Vaibhav Gopal and I'm a guy interested in software programming and embedded systems.
-- came out the womb with a pc
+- came out the womb with a pc in one hand and a piano in another
-- i am indian with 2in penis
+-

 ## Skills 🦾

 <div id="skills" align="center">